The men’s team dominated the prestigious event in the early years, winning six consecutive golds from 1928 to 1956 and have added two more since.

 Let’s have a closer look at the staggering run the Indian hockey team enjoyed during this glorious period:

-The Indian hockey team’s first gold medal came at the 1928 Olympic Games at Amsterdam.
+India won its first Olympic hockey gold in the 1928 Olympic Games at Amsterdam.
 The sport returned to the Olympic fold after eight years, having last been played at Antwerp 1920.

 The Games saw the emergence of a certain wizard who went by the name of Dhyan Chand, though his genius was yet to be discovered.
 The Indian hockey legend scored 14 goals to end the event as top-scorer.